renatoathaydes/parcey/README.md

 * `oneOf`: parses one of the given characters.
 * `noneOf`: parses anything but the given characters.
 * `eof`: parses the empty String, ie. end of input.
+* `predicate`: parses a Character that satisfies the given predicate.

 ### Parser combinators